-Developer Hartz Mountain Industries originally planned to construct two towers on the site, but sold the parcel to Chinese developer China Overseas America, Inc. in early 2014.
-According to a press release issued in January 2015 from Mayor Fulop’s office, the tower would contain 760 condominium units.
-A residential project of this size reflects the growing interest in urban neighborhoods in close proximity to Manhattan, and the tower is located at a transit nexus: one block from the Exchange Place PATH station and the Hudson-Bergen Light Rail station, and two blocks from the Paulus Hook ferry terminal.
-Future residents would have a 5-10 minute commute to Lower Manhattan.
-This project adds significant momentum to the already robust residential development on the Hudson Waterfront that in 2014 surpassed the previous peak seen in 2008.
+According to a press release issued in January 2015 from Jersey City Mayor Steven Fulop’s office, the tower would contain 760 condominium units.
+A residential project of this size reflects the growing interest in urban neighborhoods in close proximity to Manhattan, and this project adds significant momentum to the already robust residential development on the Hudson Waterfront that in 2014 surpassed the previous peak seen in 2008.

 The development also learns from past planning mistakes (which can be painfully seen in Newport) regarding the practice of having high rise towers atop bulky parking garages.
 99 Hudson is required to have residential units wrap around much of the parking structure to hide it from important street views.